instructor-ai/instructor/docs/concepts/multimodal.md

 It's important to note that Anthropic and OpenAI have different formats for handling images in their API requests.
 The `Image` class in Instructor abstracts away these differences, allowing you to work with a unified interface.

-## `Audio`

-The `Audio` class represents an audio file that can be loaded from a URL or file path.
-It provides methods to create `Audio` instances but currently only OpenAI supports it.

 ### Usage

 You can create an `Image` instance from a URL or file path using the `from_url` or `from_path` methods.
 The `Image` class will automatically convert the image to a base64-encoded string and include it in the API request.